 Also, credit issuers seem to care less about hard inquiries on your credit after the 90 day mark, making it easier to apply for more cards at that point.
 This also happens to have the added benefit of spreading out the minimum spend requirements and allowing you to take advantage of any limited time bonus offers.

-I think it’s appropriate now to give you a step-by-step process of an actual credit card churn:
+I think it’s appropriate now to give you a step-by-step process of this credit card application cycle:

 - Know your credit score.